Main House (4 bedrooms)

 Finca 15 is in the north of the island of Ibiza, near San Joan – 15 mins by car.
 Santa Eularia is 20 mins drive.

-The house is a mile from the main road in a very peaceful and beautiful valley.
+The house is 1.5km from the main road in a very peaceful and beautiful valley

-It is within a few minutes drive of two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar.
+It is 5km from two of Ibiza’s most beautiful and exclusive beaches: Cala d’en Serra and Xuclar

 Fly to Ibiza from most main and regional airports.
 The house is a 40 minute drive.
 Ryan Air now fly direct to Ibiza all year round